Robert Richard Hall

 Robert Richard Hall (10 December 1865 – 8 April 1938) was a Canadian politician.

 Born in Fenelon Township, Victoria County, Canada West, Hall was educated at the Cambray Public School and the Peterborough Collegiate and Vocational School Institute.
+He attended the University of Toronto and Osgoode Hall.
 A lawyer, Hall was elected to the House of Commons of Canada for the electoral district of Peterborough West at the 1904 general elections.
 A Liberal, he did not run in 1908.
-He was defeated in the 1917 election.
+He was defeated in the 1917 election to John Hampden Burnham.